 Wealth-Killer #4: The new 401(k) fee disclosure rules haven’t helped much at all

 In 2012, amidst considerable fanfare, the government announced new rules designed to force 401(k) plans to disclose the fees that we are paying.
 The new annual disclosure form often runs more than fifteen pages, but it doesn’t provide a simple figure for the annual cost you’re paying.

 Even with new laws requiring better fee disclosures, surveys show most participants still have no clue how much they’re actually paying.
 A 2013 survey from the Employee Benefit Research Institute revealed only half of plan participants even noticed the fee disclosure information, and only 7 percent have made changes to their investments as a result of receiving information about the fees they’re paying.

 How Does Bank On Yourself Compare?

 Bank On Yourself is based on a super-charged dividend-paying whole life policy, and they’ve been given a bum rap by stock brokers and others tied to Wall Street.
 “Look at those hefty initial fees!
-They don’t even tell you how much your advisor is making off it!”
+They don’t even tell you how much your financial representative is making off it!”
 It’s true.
 You won’t see the detail of this fee and that expense.

 But it’s kind of like buying a vacuum cleaner at Sears.
 You just want to know the bottom line price you’re paying, right?
 Do you really care about the details of how much commission that guy at Sears is making, how much the truck charged to deliver it to the store or how much it cost the factory to build it?
 No. You care about what comes out of your pocket and what you end up with, don’t you?